Best Podcast Formats to Get More Listeners

 - Plan content in seasons or series for a cohesive listening experience that builds over time

-You may also want to consider using a in your planning to ensure you don't miss anything with your topic.
+You may also want to consider using a podcast script in your planning to ensure you don't miss anything with your topic.

 It's also a good idea to consider whether or not you will be recording things like ads in advance, or if you will need voice actors for this.
 You can even try AI generated voice actors for this.
 The more you can plan ahead of time, the easier it will be to actually produce your podcast content.